mediagoom/mg/docs/content/Build.md

 ---
 layout: default
-title: Building mg on Linux or Windows
+title: Build MG
 tags: [help]
 ---

-mg can be built in Linux or Windows.
+MG can be built successfully using either Linux or Windows.
 In both cases you can use gyp to build mg.
 In linux you can also use autotools for building.
-For building mg in linux you need at least gcc 5 or later version since mg uses c++ 11.
+For building mg in linux you need at least gcc 5 or a later version since mg uses c++ 11.

 # Get mg
-First of all you need to get the code cloning mg and all sub-modules.
+First of all you need to get the code.
+Start cloning mg and all sub-modules.

 execute `git clone --recursive https://github.com/mediagoom/mg.git` to get all or execute `git clone https://github.com/mediagoom/mg.git` and then `git submodule update --init --recursive`.